 Besides all these engineering innovations, many of the proven features of the previous line were retained or improved in various details.
 One often underrated feature, for instance, is the self-adjusting headband that automatically adjusts the headphones for optimum fit with no need for manual adjustment by the user.
-The already legendary flexibility of the headband was retained and the headband made even more rugged.
+The already legendary flexibility of the headband was retained and the headband made even more super durable.
 This allows the user to rotate the earphones against each other effortlessly to put them on in almost any desired position.
-Single-ear listening is no problem, either, an important feature for users who must keep a free ear at all times.
+Single-ear listening is no problem, either, an important feature for you who must keep a free ear at all times.

 Another almost legendary feature of high quality AKG headphones that has not been changed is the gimbal suspension.
 It automatically ensures the optimum position of the earpad against the auricle.
 On the K 141 Studio and K 240 Studio, the suspension is inside the earcup while on the K 171 Studio and K 271 MK II, the gimbal case is mounted externally, on top of the speaker shell.

-The material of the earpads has often been praised, too, and not without reason, for professional users in particular have appreciated the qualities of the leatherette used by AKG ever since its introduction.
-Besides their acoustic benefits and good comfort, the earpads meet the highest hygienic standards as they are very easy to clean.
+The material of the earpads has often been praised, too, and not without reason, for professional you in particular have appreciated the qualities of the leatherette used by AKG ever since its introduction.
+Besides your acoustic benefits and good comfort, the earpads meet the highest hygienic standards as they are very easy to clean.
 Whenever the need arises, the user can replace the earpads in a few seconds.